Red Hen Publications

 Trying to make the Potterverse make sense since 2003!

 Lucius Malfoy can hardly be defined as any sort of a Man of Mystery.
 But there are still rather a lot of fairly important things about him which we do not know.
-Rowling will ever got around to telling us any of them, either.
-We didn’t really expect her to.
+Rowling will never get around to telling us any of them, either.
+We don’t really expect her to.

 Far more so than Tom Marvolo Riddle ever did.